 From 10K runs to an international film fest, Fort Collins has a handful of fun autumn festivals to attend:

 • Sept.
-9-11, Horsetooth International Film Festival: Dubbed a festival by filmmakers for filmmakers, this third annual event welcomes hundreds of patrons for a five-day festival of live music, art, and of course, films.
+7-10, Horsetooth Fest: Dubbed a festival by filmmakers for filmmakers, this third annual event welcomes hundreds of patrons for a two-day festival of live music, art, and of course, films.
 This rapidly growing event was designed to unite filmmaking and other creative communities to celebrate the art of storytelling and provide a platform for this art.

 • Sept.
-11, Tour de Farms: This annual bicycle charity fundraiser (in partnership with Fortified Collaborations) is a fun and festive 35-40 mile, half-day+ ride that begins and ends at the Farmer’s Market or a TBD local brewery.
+17, Tour de Farms: This annual bicycle charity fundraiser is a fun and festive 30+ mile ride, half-day+ ride that begins and ends at the Farmer’s Market or a TBD local brewery.
 It is led by Bike Fort Collins representatives and features a combination of paved and gravel roads, along with two to three stops at local area farms.
 Each farm stop features light tastings and refreshments along with a few words from each farm owner/representative.

 8. Hit the Road!